Registration & Breakfast

 #MeQueer: The Forgotten Spotlight on LGBTQ Sexual Harassment

-It is of little doubt that the #MeToo movement has blown wide open the doors on the sexual harassment of women, but less is said about similar aggressions still wrought upon the LGBTQ community.
-This session shines a welcome light on the global LGBTQ experience in an era where awareness of and support for the historically oppressed has never been greater.
-For an organizational standpoint, how can professional services firms continue to enforce a healthy corporate culture, while also making broader contributions outside their walls?
+It is of little doubt that the #MeToo movement has blown wide open the doors on the sexual harassment of women in the workplace, but less is said about similar aggressions still wrought upon the LGBTQ community.
+This session shines a welcome light on LGBTQ experience in an era where awareness of and support for the historically oppressed has never been greater.
+From an organizational standpoint, how can professional services firms continue to enforce a healthy corporate culture inclusive of LGBTQ employees?
+What practices or policies can other organizations adopt to recruit, develop and retain their LGBTQ talent?

 Memento Mori: History, Memory & Mourning in the LGBTQ Community